20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Visual recovery is, generally, very rapid, and most patients experience little to no discomfort during the initial healing time.
 Most patients have 20/20 or better vision without glasses or contacts by the morning after their procedure.

-Usually, the worst part of post-op LASIK recovery is approximately three hours of intense irritation or burning – like it feels if you have your eyes open in a chlorine pool too long.
-Most patients fall asleep shortly after departing our office or arriving home, thanks to a little sedative pill given prior to the procedure.
+Usually, the worst part of post-op LASIK recovery is approximately three hours of intense irritation or burning – it feels as if you have your eyes open in a chlorine pool too long.
+Most patients fall asleep shortly after departing our office or arriving home, thanks to a little sedative pill given before the procedure.
 Most patients sleep right through any irritation and wake up feeling pretty comfortable.

 For most patients, irritations that feel similar to having an eyelash in the eye are the only sensations felt after sleep.
 Artificial tears are all that is needed to make those sensations go away, and they are typically resolved on their own within three or four days after LASIK.